-The language models could predict the most likely words the selected author would use in the context of the input text and would produce output text reflecting these predictions.
+The language models could predict the most likely words the selected author would use in the input text and produce output text reflecting these predictions.

 The output text is considered a transformation of the input text in the linguistic style of the particular author.

 As an example, if you were given input text of “what is that light in the window,” and a requested author of “William Shakespeare,” the input text could be transformed into output text representing how William Shakespeare would have written the input text based on language models from analysis of his work.

 The input text of “what is that light in the window” might be transformed into “what light through yonder window breaks.”